 Overdrafts are offered by your bank, either as part of setting up a current account or by your request.

 Revolving credit, on the other hand, is typically offered by a lender other than your bank.
-You can borrow up to a certain amount, known as your credit limit, and repaying the outstanding balance (plus interest) in order to continue borrowing against the amount again and again throughout the duration of your facility.
+You can borrow up to a pre-arranged amount, known as your credit limit, and repaying the outstanding balance (plus interest) in order to continue borrowing against the amount again and again throughout the duration of your facility.

 There are two types of overdraft that you might encounter: authorised and unauthorised.
 An authorised overdraft is one that is pre-arranged with the bank wherein you agree the maximum amount you need.
 The fees and interest will also be arranged at that time.

 An unauthorised overdraft is unarranged, such as when you spend more than is available in your bank account without agreeing with the bank that this might happen.
 This will result in extra charges that can build up quite quickly.
-If this sort of thing happens almost regularly, i.e. you have bills to be paid on a direct debit but your account doesn’t have the correct amount in when the debit is due, then an authorised overdraft is something that your business could likely benefit from.
+If this happens almost frequently, an authorised overdraft is something that your business could likely benefit from.
 It’s not uncommon for businesses to regularly slip into unauthorised overdrafts, particularly when direct debit payments come out of your account.

 Quick to arrange and receive funds